It’s a great day to learn about the many potential health benefits of peppermint.

 This is probably why most toothpaste companies have a peppermint version of the product.

-7. Peppermint May Provide Better Sleep
+7. Provides Better Sleep

 Since peppermint tea is inherently caffeine-free, it is a great choice before bed.